-Back-EMF is a voltage (in V ), a difference of potential.
-In the coils of a motor, it appears while electrons are moving through the wires while under a motion of magnetic field (Lenz’ law may explain it better than me).
+Back-EMF is a voltage (in V), a difference of potential.
+In the coils of a motor, it appears when electrons are moving through the wires while under a motion of magnetic field (Lenz’ law may explain it better than me).

-This one is tricky because electromotive force and back electromotive force are the same phenomenon .
-Only one of them (back-EMF) exert a mechanical force opposing the motion of the motor, while the other is giving a rotation to the motor (you already know the process, by the way).
+This one is tricky because electromotive force and back electromotive force are the same phenomenon.
+Only one of them (back-EMF) exerts a mechanical force opposing the motion of the motor, while the other is giving a rotation to the motor (you already know the process, by the way).

 A back-EMF can be measured by a voltage generated at the output of the motor which, in certain cases, can damage the electronic circuits.

-However, back-EMF is proportional to the rotational speed of the rotor, making it in sometimes very useful to measure them.
+However, back-EMF is proportional to the rotational speed of the rotor, making it in sometimes very useful to measure.

 Heat is a recurrent encounter when dealing with electrical power.
 Why is that?
 It’s because electrical power is always put face-to-face with electric components, and many of them have more or less resistance to electricity.
 This resistance means electrical power transformed into heat.
 A famous equation called Joule’s first law is explaining it: